roy-rishi/song-typing-study/README.md

 # song-typing-study
-gather and post-process data to determine the role of song genre on typing speed. a CSV is exported for use in statistics software
+gather and post-process data to determine the role of song genre on typing speed. a CSV is exported for use in statistics software. though this study was conducted on non-randomized retrospective data, future research will include randomizing and controlling variables to make for a valuable written online publication of the results.

 ## data sources
 * monkeytype.com table html page download